kartoza/osgs/sphinx/source/services/qgis-server.md

 ### Further Reading

-You should read the [QGIS Server documentation](https://docs.qgis.org/3.16/en/docs/server_manual/getting_started.html#) on QGIS.org.
+You should read the [QGIS Server documentation](https://docs.qgis.org/3.16/en/docs/server_manual/getting_started.html#) on qgis.org.
 It is well written and covers a lot of background explanation which is not provided here.
-Also you should familiarise yourself with the [Environment Variables](https://docs.qgis.org/3.16/en/docs/server_manual/config.html#environment-variables).
+You should also familiarise yourself with the [Environment Variables](https://docs.qgis.org/3.16/en/docs/server_manual/config.html#environment-variables).

 Alesandro Passoti has made a number of great resources available for QGIS Server.
 See his [workshop slide deck](http://www.itopen.it/bulk/FOSS4G-IT-2020/#/presentation-title) and his [server side plugin examples](https://github.com/elpaso/qgis3-server-vagrant/tree/master/resources/web/plugins), and [more examples here](https://github.com/elpaso/qgis-helloserver).